ndy-s/whatsops-agents/README.md

 ## Quick Setup

 Getting the system up and running is straightforward.
-Here’s the workflow step by step.
+Here's the workflow step by step.

 ### Clone Repository & Copy Environment File